-(Keeping Children Safe in Education - DfE, 2016)
+(Keeping Children Safe in Education - DfE, 2018)

 This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
 It forms part of the safeguarding arrangements for our school.
-It should be read in conjunction with the Safeguarding Policy, Safer Recruitment Policy, Staff Code of Conduct Policy, Physical Intervention Policy, Anti-Bullying Policy, Behaviour Policy, Health and Safety Policy, Educational Visit Policy, E-safety Policy, Social Media Policy and Photography Policy.
-It should also be read in conjunction with Keeping Children Safe in Education (DfE, 2016).
+It should be read in conjunction with the following:

+- Keeping Children Safe in Education (DfE, 2018)

+- The school Behaviour policy;

+- The school Staff Behaviour policy (sometimes called Staff Code of Conduct);

+- The safeguarding response to children missing from education

+- The role of the designated safeguarding lead (Annex B of KCSIE)

+- Safer Recruitment Policy,

+- Physical Intervention Policy,

+- Anti-Bullying Policy,

+- Health and Safety Policy,

+- Educational Visit Policy,

+- E-safety Policy,

+- Social Media Policy and Photography Policy.

-Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education as:
+Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: